-In 2007, MUFSC began a project to study the effectiveness of DNA testing on property crimes.
+In 2007, MUFSC began a project to study the effectiveness of DNA testing to help solve property and related crimes.
 Due to limited resources, many crime laboratories are only able to perform DNA testing on evidence stemming from violent crimes.
-In order to test the effectiveness of DNA as a means of solving and reducing the number of property crimes, MUFSC has partnered with three law enforcement agencies servicing small, medium, and large urban populations.
+In order to test the effectiveness of using property crime DNA data to solve other property and violent crimes, MUFSC has partnered with and provided testing for several law enforcement agencies servicing small, medium, and large urban populations.

 Law enforcement personnel from these agencies collect DNA samples from the scene of suspected property crimes.
 The samples are then sent to

-MUFSC is pleased to offer criminal relationship DNA testing services.
+MUFSC offers criminal relationship DNA testing services.
 Relationship DNA testing is one of the more well-known applications of forensic DNA technology.
-While relationship testing is common in the form of parentage analysis (also called paternity testing), MUFSC can provide special case analysis upon request.
-MUFSC is particularly proud to provide relationship analysis for criminal cases to the law enforcement community.
+While relationship testing is common in the form of parentage analysis (also called paternity testing), MUFSC can provide HID special case analysis upon request.

-The process begins when officials from the West Virginia Department of Corrections collect blood samples from certain convicted offenders.
-The samples are then sent to the West Virginia State Police (WVSP) which assigns a bar code to each sample to ensure the individual’s identity is protected.
-From these samples, MUFSC personnel generate unique DNA profiles which are sent electronically to the WVSP over a secure network.
-The WVSP reviews the data, enters the profiles into the state CODIS database, and sends them to NDIS over a Wide Area Network (CJIS-WAN).
-Once housed within these databases, the profiles can be compared by law enforcement to unidentified DNA profiles from open cases.
+The database process begins when officials from the West Virginia Department of Corrections collect blood samples from certain convicted offenders.
+The samples are then sent to the West Virginia State Police Forensic Laboratory (WVSPFL) which assigns a bar code to each sample to ensure the individual’s identity is protected.
+From these samples, MUFSC personnel generate unique DNA profiles which are sent to the WVSPFL.
+WVSPFL personnel review the data, enter the profiles into the WV state CODIS database, and uplaoad them to NDIS (national database) over a Wide Area Network (CJIS-WAN).
+Once the profiles are housed within these databases, the profiles can be compared by law enforcement to unidentified DNA profiles from open cases anywhere in the USA.

 For additional information about CODIS, please visit the FBI CODIS Program website.